The sine-Gordon model from coupled condensates: a Generalized Hydrodynamics viewpoint: Sine-Gordon from coupled condensates

 The sound velocity and Luttinger parameter are determined by the atomic cloud: while some degree of tunability can be achieved by acting on the particles' density and confining potentials, different parameter ranges and nonequilibrium protocols are most conveniently explored by acting upon the tunneling barrier $\lambda$, which can be tuned almost at will and modifies the mass scale of the field theory.
 Mass quenches are the canonical way to explore nonequilibrium in the experiment \cite{Langen2013,Kuhnert2013,Gring2012,Langen2015,Rauer2018,Schweigler2021}.

 While it has been suggested that the sine-Gordon approximation may be not valid for far-from-equilibrium protocols like condensates-splitting \cite{Yuri2019,Yuri2020a,Yuri2020b}, the general consensus is that this is a reliable approximation at equilibrium \cite{Schweigler2017}.
-Here, we will take Eq. \eqref{eq_SGexp} as a starting point and address the validity of the semiclassical treatment.
+However, to the best of our knowledge, an exhaustive quantitative analysis of the impact of further corrections to the effective sine-Gordon dynamics, and in particular the coupling of the relative phase with symmetric degrees of freedom such as density fluctuations \cite{Yuri2020b}, is yet to be carried out as a function of the experimental parameters.
+Here, we are interested in the idealized scenario where corrections to Eq. \eqref{eq_SGexp} can be entirely neglected, and investigate the validity of the semiclassical treatment.
 For this purpose, the typical numbers of the experiment are needed: in Fig. \ref{Fig_3} we show the space profile of the sine-Gordon couplings expected for a typical experimental configuration from Ref. \cite{Schweigler2017}.

 Each of the two condensates is well-described by the one-dimensional interacting Bose gas Hamiltonian, also known as Lieb-Liniger (LL) model \cite{Olshanii1998,Bouchoule2022}, which is also integrable.
 In the LL model, particles feel a contact repulsive interaction parametrized by the one-dimensional scattering length $a_{1\text{d}}$.
 The adimensional quantity $\gamma=2/(|a_{1\text{d}}|n)$ is the relevant parameter to describe the different regimes of the Bose gas.
 The Luttinger parameter and sound velocity depend on both the scattering length and the density of the gas and can be computed exactly \cite{Cazalilla2004}.
 For small $\gamma$, the approximation $K\simeq \pi/\sqrt{\gamma}$ holds, whereas in the opposite regime one has $K\to 1$.
 Typical parameters for the Vienna's experiment \cite{Schweigler2017} are $a_{1d}\simeq -16 \mu\text{m}$ (some tunability can be achieved acting on the transverse trap) and a bulk density $n_{\text{bulk}}\gtrsim 50 \text{atms}/\mu\text{m}$, yielding $\gamma\lesssim 2.5\times 10^{-3}$.
 Hence, in the bulk of the atom cloud, one has a Luttinger parameter $K\gtrsim 60$, with the result that sine-Gordon hosts $\gtrsim 240$ different species of breathers and it is very likely to be realized in the semiclassical regime, depending on the temperature.